SchweizerischeBundesbahnen/journey-service/Developer-Manual.md

 Remark:
 * If accessing by APIM, some APIs may not be visible (compared to SBB internal access) or accessable (based on your "plan per API").
+* v1 is deprecated and for reserved SBB internal usage

 ![Version JSON-definition](J-S_version.png)